Foundation / Corporation

 Programs can be offered through museums, nature centers, art or music centers, zoological parks, space and science camps, dance and theater studios and workshops, martial arts studios or any other program with a focus on the arts or sciences.

 The review committee looks favorably upon applications for programs in STEM areas (Science, Technology, Engineering and Mathematics) such as space camp, math camp, marine sciences classes or camps, “Science for Girls” programs, etc. Many museums and local children’s organizations offer wonderful programming in these areas.
-Some colleges offer programs or not-for-credit classes designed to provide high schools students with the opportunity to learn more about areas of interest in various/multiple sciences.
-The committee would also support applications for programs in the dramatic/performing arts such as acting, dance and music lessons.
+Some colleges offer programs or not-for-credit classes designed to provide high schools students with the opportunity to learn more about areas of interest in various sciences.
+The committee would also support applications for programs in the dramatic or performing arts such as acting, dance and music lessons.

 GrantWatch ID#: 180442